kjappelbaum/pyepal/docs/getting_started.rst

 .................................................

 In some cases, we may already posess all measurements, but would like to run PAL with different settings to test how the algorithm performs.
-In this case, we provide the :py:meth:`pypal.pal.utils.exhaust_loop` wrapper.
+In this case, we provide the :py:meth:`pyepal.pal.utils.exhaust_loop` wrapper.

 .. code-block:: python

-    from pypal import PALSklearn, exhaust_loop
+    from pyepal import PALSklearn, exhaust_loop
     models = [gpr0, gpr1, gpr2]
     palinstance = PALSklearn(X, models, 3)